Jeopardy!: Special events

 Three International Tournaments, held in 1996, 1997, and 2001, featured one-week competitions among champions from each of the international versions of Jeopardy!
 Each of the countries that aired their own version of the show in those years could nominate a contestant.
 The format was identical to the semi-finals and finals of other Jeopardy! tournaments.
-In 1996 and 1997, the winner received $25,000.
-In 2001, the top prize was doubled to $50,000.
-The 1997 tournament was recorded in Stockholm on the set of the Swedish version of Jeopardy!, and is significant for being the first week of Jeopardy! episodes taped in a foreign country.
-Magnus Härenstam, the host of the Swedish version of Jeopardy! at the time, introduced the first episode of the 1997 tournament, including Trebek.
-In addition, prior to Final Jeopardy! each day, a video clip of Härenstam with Trebek in Stockholm was shown.
+The top prize was $25,000 in 1996 and 1997, and $50,000 in 2001.
+The 1997 tournament was recorded in Stockholm on the set of the Swedish version of Jeopardy!―the first time a week of Jeopardy! episodes was taped in a foreign country― and its first episode was introduced by that version's then-host, Magnus Härenstam.